U.S. Supreme Court swiftly ends Trump-backed Texas bid to upend election results

-The case was filed on Tuesday by the Republican attorney general of Texas, a Trump ally.
+The Texas case was filed on Tuesday by the Republican attorney general of the state, a Trump ally.
 The Republican president on Wednesday filed a motion to intervene and become a plaintiff.

 The Supreme Court’s 6-3 conservative majority includes three justices appointed by Trump and none of them commented in the unsigned order.
 Before the Nov.
-3 election, Trump said he expected its outcome to be decided by the Supreme Court.
+3 election, Trump said he expected its outcome to be decided by the Supreme Court and he cited that as a reason for the Republican-controlled Senate to quickly confirm Justice Amy Coney Barrett, one of his appointees, before the election.

 “Texas has not demonstrated a judicially cognizable interest in the manner in which another state conducts its elections,” the court’s order said.